 Recruiters seek resumes that show relevant skills and experience that separate you from others.
 And to pick out only the best, they need to be able to locate this information quickly.
 So, maintain uniform formatting throughout your resume.
 This will make it easier to navigate and demonstrate your attention to detail.

 - Reverse chronological resume format – In 90% of circumstances, you should use the reverse-chronological resume structure.
 This is the most prevalent, and most human resource managers are accustomed to it.
 This resume structure is suitable for candidates who have a lot of relevant experience for the position they are after.

 - Functional resume format – If you lack formal job experience due to being a recent graduate student or want to change careers, the skills-based format is the best bet.

 - Combination resume format – A combination resume is an effective solution for applicants with a wide range of skills.
 It’s handy if you’re searching for a job that demands competence in three or four disciplines, and you want to highlight these on your resume.

-2. Include your name and contact information
+Step 2: Include your name and contact information

 The aim of the contact details is to identify the job applicant and offer the relevant information for the employer to contact them.
 When putting your contact information together, make your name a couple of sizes bigger and italicized or bold to stand out.
 Then, ensure that your telephone number and email address are accurate and up-to-date.
 Also, check that your voicemail greeting and email address are professional.
 A physical address is not essential on a resume, especially if you will send out the resume to multiple companies.
 Only consider giving a current or permanent address if it is near the company or branch.
 Employers sometimes like to recruit college students and recent graduates with local links to the area.
 Contact information should include: